ludwiktrammer/ludwiktrammer.github.io/_posts/2014-10-25-odoo-grouping-kanban-view-empty.md

 Methods listed in `_group_by_full` need to return a two element tuple:

 *   First element: a list of two element tuples, representing individual groups.
 Every tuple in the list need to include the particular group's value (in our example: id of a particular company) and a user friendly name for the group (in our example: company's name).
-That's why we can use the `name_get` method, since it returns a list of `(object id, object name)` tuples.
+That's why we can use the [`name_get`][name_get] method, since it returns a list of `(object id, object name)` tuples.

 *   Second element: a dictionary mapping groups' values to a boolean value, indicating whether the group should be folded in Kanban view.
 Not including a group in this dictionary has the same meaning as mapping it to `False`.